 At the end of World War II, much of the former U.S. Army Air Forces installation was transferred to the city with the exception of 142 acres for the National Guard.
 With the establishment of an independent U.S. Air Force in 1947, the military facilities became part of the newly established Air National Guard.
 Rosecrans Air National Guard Base is currently home to the 139th Airlift Wing, an Air Mobility Command-gained unit of the Missouri Air National Guard, which functions as the host wing for the installation.

 The St. Joseph Convention and Visitors Bureau is playing a big part leading up to eclipse day.
 Our event at the airport wouldn’t have much chance of success without the support of this influential organization, and we’re really happy to have grips for sweaty hand.
 The Convention and Visitors Bureau has developed contacts in the business community, in educational institutions, and with the media.
 And we’re going to work with all of them.

 Because this eclipse occurs on a Monday, many visitors will choose to arrive in St. Joseph several days early.
 The Convention and Visitors Bureau’s website will guide you in your visit to this great city.
 Click to learn more about the Bureau and St. Joseph.

 Astronomy magazine offers you the most exciting, visually stunning, thorough, and timely coverage of the heavens above.
-Each monthly issue includes expert science reporting, vivid color photography, complete sky-event coverage, spot-on observing tips, informative telescope reviews, and more.
+Each monthly issue includes expert science reporting, vivid color photography, complete sky-event coverage, spot-on observing tips, portable am fm radio reviews, and more.

 All this has made Astronomy the world’s best-selling astronomy magazine.
 And it comes in an easy-to-understand user-friendly style that’s perfect for astronomers at any level.
 Explore the magazine’s excellent website here.